YottaDB/YDBDoc/ProgGuide/ioproc.rst

   close p1
   quit

 This WRITEs 10 lines of output to the cat command and reads the cat output back into the local variable x.
-The YottaDB/GT.M process WRITEs each line READ from the PIPE to the principal device.
+The YottaDB process WRITEs each line READ from the PIPE to the principal device.
 This example works because "cat" is not a buffering command.
 The example above would not work for a command such as tr that buffers its input.

 Example :